dgp1130/ctor-exp/README.md

 ```

 Using this system we have simple, boilerplate constructors and all the
 initialization logic is performed in separate factories.

-However, it is easy
-follow this pattern in existing programming languages if a developer is so
+### Inheritance

+What has been shown so far looks like a lot of boilerplate for simple
+constructor patterns that could be easily followed in any existing programming
-inclined.
-The tricky part is inheritance, so let's extend something!
+language.
+However, the tricky part is inheritance, so let's extend something!

 ```typescript
 import { ctor, from, Implementation } from 'ctor-exp';